 BRCA1 and BRCA2 are human genes that produce tumor suppressor proteins that help repair damaged DNA, playing a role in ensuring the stability of the cell’s genetic material, according to the National Cancer Institute.
 When either of these genes mutate, the protein product isn’t made or doesn’t function correctly and, therefore, DNA damage is not repaired properly.
 Because of this, cells are more likely to develop additional gene changes that can lead to cancer.

-In some cases, there are other genes associated with breast
+In some cases, there are other genes associated with breast or ovarian cancer.